Specla/CLI/README.md

 ### What?? another js web framework?
 This is properly what your are thinking when your are seeing this repo.
 But the goal of this project is not to create a new framework with a lot of new api's to learn.
-This is just an extention of the express framework.
+This is just an extension of the express framework.

 The basics of this extension is to make the web development environment in node more intuitive an expressive.
 I love the express framework and its simplicity,